Using Design your own card.com

 About the online preview

 Please note that the layout you create online is the actual file that we use for producing your order.
 In terms of layout, the final product (or stamp imprint) will look exactly like the preview (though text will be at a much higher resolution).
 We do not recreate your layout or otherwise alter it, so please verify that your layout is exactly how you want it.
 Please ensure that any placed graphics are of sufficient resolution (we recommend at least 300 DPI).
 Paper color and texture and ink color may vary somewhat.
-If paper or ink color is an issue, please request samples before placing your order.

 Printing the editor screen will not produce an accurate representation of your card in size or quality.